Autism and Pervasive Developmental Disorder: Fact Sheet

 Note: NICHCY closed 09/14.
 You will find this NICHCY resources on the legacy website at the Center for Parent Information and Resources’ Library (CPIR) at http://www.parentcenterhub.org/resources.

-fact sheet is made possible through Cooperative Agreement
+fact sheet was made possible through Cooperative Agreement

 #H326N980002 between the Academy for Educational Development